Manga: The Curious World of Japanese Comics

 If you are new to the world of manga, you may wonder what manga literally means.
 What is the meaning of the word manga?

 You may ask why a word associated with overflow, unrestrained, or carefree also means comics.
-Well, all these words suggest creativity or narrative being “unbound” by strict rules—hence the idea of comics as a medium for free-form, imaginative expression.
+Well, all these words suggest creativity or narrative being “unbound” by strict rules—hence the idea of manga as a medium for free-form, imaginative expression.

-Simplicity and Spread
+Simplicity of Manga Art and its Spread

 As of now, the world recognizes Japan in two ways.
 First, the very hard-working and disciplined inclined culture, and second, ‘Manga.’
 And it is EVERYWHERE!

-The presence of manga literally everywhere would be baffling to a foreigner, especially to those who are not Manga fans.
+The presence of manga literally everywhere would be baffling to a foreigner, especially those who are not Manga fans.
 However, those who follow Otaku culture may still desire more.

 Whether billboards, buildings, shops, trains, schools, cars, stationery items, food items, or everyday stuff, manga is engraved on everything.